ga-curriculum/express-api-hoot-back-end/create-comment/README.md

 ## Test the route in Postman

 Create a new request called **Create Comment** and set the request type to `POST`.

-Once again, this request requires authentication, so ensure the **Authorization** tab is configured correctly.
+> ❗ This request requires authentication, so ensure the **Authorization** tab is configured correctly.

 Your Postman URL should look something like this: